sunny9312-lab/sunny9312-lab.github.io/README.md

 # Welcome to Sunny's portfolio.

-The portfolio is created using HTML and SASS.
+The portfolio is created using HTML and SCSS.

 - it would be upgrade with new project.